Optical and Mechanical Microsystems

 We have fully developed processes to design and fabricate a wide variety of active optoelectronic devices.
 Our facilities support sponsored R&D and product development for clients to prototype novel optical sources and systems that are transferable to manufacturers.

-Download the Optoelectronics Cleanroom information sheet to learn more.
+Download our Optoelectronics Cleanroom information sheet to learn more.

 Our work is centered around a series of Focus Areas that we believe are the future of science and technology.